1973 French Open – Men's singles

 Ilie Năstase defeated Nikola Pilić in the final, 6–3, 6–3, 6–0 to win the men's singles tennis title at the 1973 French Open.
 It was his second and last major singles title, after the 1972 US Open.
 Năstase did not lose a set during the tournament.

 Andrés Gimeno was the defending champion, but lost in the second round to Guillermo Vilas.

+The first two rounds were played in a best-of-three sets format.

 This was the first major appearance for future world No. 1, six-time French Open champion, and eleven-time major champion Björn Borg; he lost in the fourth round to Adriano Panatta.

 Seeds

 The seeded players are listed below.
 Ilie Năstase is the champion; others show the round in which they were eliminated.